statechannels/statechannels/packages/docs-website/docs/protocol-tutorial/execute-state-transitions.md

 const fixedPart = getFixedPart(state);
 const getVariablePart = getVariablePart(state);
 ```
-### Precautions

-As a state channel participant, it is advised to check the `FixedPart` of any channel before participating in it.
-A good state channels wallet will perform these checks for you:

-- `chainId` -- This needs to match the id of the chain where assets are to be locked.
-The root of the funding tree for this channel.
-- `participants` -- This should have length at least 2, but no more than 255, and include a public key (account) that you control.
-Each entry should be a nonzero ethereum address.
-- `channelNonce` -- This should be different to any previous channelNonce used by the same `participants` and `chainId`.
-This is to prevent states from previous channels being "replayed" to conclude subsequent channels with unintended outcomes.
-- `appDefinition` -- There should be a [`ForceMoveApp`]('contract-api/natspec/ForceMove') compliant contract deployed at this address, and you should have confidence that it is not malicious or suffering from security flaws.
-You should inspect the source code (which should be publically available and verifiable) or appeal to a trusted authority to do this.
-- `challengeDuration` -- In the extreme, this should be at least 1 block time (15 seconds on mainnet) and less than `2**48-1` seconds.
-In practice we recommend somewhere between 5 minutes and 5 months.

 ## Conform to an on chain `validTransition` function

 In ForceMove, every state has an associated 'mover' - the participant who had the unique ability to progress the channel at the point the state was created.
 The mover can be calculated from the `turnNum` and the `participants` as follows: